Prepare for Your Camino

 I Only Have So Much Time, How Far Can I Walk?

 This is a difficult question to answer as it depends greatly upon your personal fitness and how much time you’d like to spend exploring the Camino’s many cathedrals, museums and historical sites.
-You may also be affected by weather, or the pacing of the friends that you meet along the Way.
+You may also be affected by weather, or the pacing of the friends that you meet along The Way.

 Most people walk between 20-30 kilometers (12.5-18.5 miles) per day.
 If you have two weeks on the ground, you should be able to cover 280-378 kilometers (174-234 miles).
 If you walk a longer route, such as the full 790-kilometer Camino Francés, you may want to plan for some rest days, or at least a few shorter days.